NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 If the NNF Container Profile requests container ports, then this environment variable provides the allocated ports for the container.
 This is a comma separated list of ports if multiple ports are requested.

 This allows an application on the compute node to contact the user container running on its local NNF node via these port numbers.
-The compute nodes must have proper routing to the NNF Node and needs a generic way of contacting the NNF node.
+The compute node must have proper routing to the NNF Node and needs a generic way of contacting the NNF node.
 It is suggested than a DNS entry is provided via `/etc/hosts`, or similar.

 For cases where one port is requested, the following can be used to contact the user container running on the NNF node (assuming an entry for `local-rabbit` is provided via `/etc/hosts`).